 Dextrose is a type of sugar that is very similar to blood sugar.
-Dextrose, which is often used in processed and prepackaged foods, can have certain health benefits but it’s also associated with several potential negative symptoms.
+It is often used in processed and prepackaged foods.

 What is Dextrose?

 Dextrose is a type of sugar that usually comes from corn or wheat.
 It is almost identical to glucose, which is the sugar found in the bloodstream.
 For that reason, it can be quickly used as a source of energy by the human body.
 Dextrose is often used in foods as an artificial sweetener or a preservative.

 Dextrose is used in a wide range of products because it has several useful properties and is widely available.
 Dextrose is often used as a sweetener or preservative, or to neutralize food that is too spicy or salty.
 Dextrose has a high glycemic index, which means that it increases blood sugar levels quickly and is a good source of energy.